jamesmh/coravel/README.md

 namespace App.Mailables
 {
+    // Inherit from Mailable<T>
     public class NewUserViewMailable : Mailable<UserModel>
     {
+        // Inject your model.
         private UserModel _user;

         public NewUserViewMail(UserModel user) => this._user = user;

+        // Build is called before sending mail.
-        public override void Build()
+        // This is where you can configure this mail for easy reusability! public override void Build()
         {
-            this.To(this._user)
+            // The UserModel public property "Email" is auto-bound (and optionally a "Name" prop too) this.To(this._user)
                 .From("from@test.com")
                 .View("~/Views/Mail/NewUser.cshtml", this._user);

+            // View() will render the specified view, passing in your instance of
+            // UserModel just like calling View() from an mvc controller!
         }
     }
 }
 ```

-Mailables inherit from `Coravel.Mail.Mailable` and accept a generic type that represent the object you want associated with sending your mail.
-In the `Build()` method, you define the properties of your email using various methods that are available via the `Mailable` base class.

-Assuming `UserModel` has a `public` property or field called `Email`, this will send an e-mail to that user, from `from@test.com`, using
-a razor view found at `~/Views/Mail/NewUser.cshtml`.
-The `UserModel` is bound to the razor view so you can generate e-mails with dynamic content.

-Coravel will use the name of your class (removing any postfix of "Mailable") to generate the subject.
+Coravel will also use the name of your class (removing any postfix of "Mailable") to generate the subject.
 In this case, the subject would be "New User View".
 Of course, there is a `Subject()` method if needed.

+### Using Razor Templates

 `~/Views/Mail/NewUser.cshtml` might look like this: